avalluvan/avalluvan/README.md

 -->

 <!--Undergraduate Researcher in the [Astrophysics, Cosmology and Gravitation Group](https://www.phy.iitb.ac.in/)<br-->
+Graduate Student in the Department of Astronomy and Astrophysics at UC San Diego<br>
 B.Tech.
 (Hons.)
 Engineering Physics<br>
-IIT Bombay, Class of '23
+IIT Bombay, Class of '23<br>

 <!--p align="center">